aerth/cosgo/README.md

 ```

 Voila!
 Heroku should print out the URL of the corresponding application.
 Now, for a given contact form, point the action method to be `{heroku_url}/{your_email}`.

+### Historical Information

+* Casgo is short for "Contact API server in Golang"
+* Casgo is not to be confused with Costgo, the warehouse-style superstore.
+* It began as a fork of https://github.com/munrocape/staticcontact